Have you ever wanted a thick beard, but ended up shaving or trimming it too early because the itchiness became unbearable?

-The following tips are designed to help you grow that thick beard after you have made it to the 4-week mark.
+The following tips are designed to help you grow that thick beard after you have made it to the 4-week mark:

-1. Start Exercising
+2. Start Exercising

 This will in turn increase testosterone, which promotes healthy follicles and hair growth.
 The exercise also increases blood circulation which provides all the nutrients the hair needs to grow thicker and stronger.

-2. Reducing Stress
+3. Reducing Stress

 When you are stressing about everything in your life, you increase the cortisol in your body.
 This will have a negative impact on testosterone development.

 Start with meditation and let that stress simply melt away.
 You will be amazed at how much your facial hair will improve after you work at eliminating any stress from your life.

-3. Getting Your Rest
+4. Getting Your Rest

 In order to increase testosterone in the body, your body simply needs to sleep.
-Sleeping helps the body to regenerate testosterone, especially if you are getting at least 8 hours sleep a night.
+Sleeping helps the body to regenerate testosterone, especially if you are getting at least 8 hours of sleep a night.

-4. Improve Your Diet
+5. Improve Your Diet